forestdb/forestdb.org/models/politeness-qud.md

 The Politeness QUD Hybrid model specifically differs from the original Politeness models when determining the speaker’s social utility.

 - Here the sUtility reflects the speaker’s thought process in responding to the QUD.
-When asked "What is it", the speaker will scale the state only by the predetermined lamda value of 1.25 in the valueFunction (estimated by Yoon and Tessler).
+When asked "What is it", the speaker will scale the state only by the predetermined lambda value of 1.25 in the valueFunction (estimated by Yoon and Tessler).

 When asked “Is [the cookie] edible?”, the speaker will weigh the social utility according to the state he/she observed.
 The lambda value will then be adjusted dependent on the variable state.
 By comparison, the original model only operates on the valueFunction, returning the state scaled (multiplied) by lambda.
-This new model scales the state by state values that correspond to the QUD depending whether the L0 predictions are met upon the condition of the QUD.
-Where certain QUD's will influence the politeness emphasis when determining the utterance the speaker will produce.
+This new model scales the state by state values that correspond to the QUD depending on whether the L0 predictions are met upon the condition of the QUD.
+Where certain QUDs will influence the politeness emphasis when determining the utterance the speaker will produce.

 ~~~~
 ///fold: